 The Official Home of America's Top Professors™

-Bruce Jennings, M.A. is Adjunct Associate Professor in the Center for Biomedical Ethics and Society and the Department of Health Policy at Vanderbilt University, Director of Bioethics at the Center for Humans and Nature, a nonprofit research center based in Chicago that studies environmental ethics and policy, and Lecturer at the Yale University School of Public Health.
-He also is Senior Advisor at The Hastings Center, where he served from 1991 through 1999 as Executive Director.
+Bruce Jennings, M.A. is Adjunct Associate Professor in the Center for Biomedical Ethics and Society and the Department of Health Policy at Vanderbilt University, Senior Fellow at the Center for Humans and Nature, a nonprofit research center based in Chicago that studies environmental ethics and policy, and Senior Advisor and Fellow at The Hastings Center, where he served from 1991 through 1999 as Executive Director.
 In 2011 Mr. Jennings was named Editor-in-Chief of the standard reference work in the field of bioethics: Bioethics, 4th Edition, 6 vols.
 (Macmillan Reference USA, 2014).
+In 2016 he has served as associate editor of the Encyclopedia of the Anthropocene (Elsevier, forthcoming).

 Mr. Jennings has been active in the health policy and end of life care arenas and has published widely on ethical issues in hospital treatment decision making, palliative care, and hospice.
 He has served on the Board of Directors of the National Hospice and Palliative Care Organization, and the Board of Trustees of the Hospice and Palliative Care Association of New York State.
 With Mildred Solomon (currently the President of The Hastings Center), he was the co-founder of the “Decisions Near the End of Life” program, an educational and practice change program that was conducted in over 200 hospitals in 20 states from 1990-1996.
 Among his recent works in end of life care are The Hastings Center Guidelines for Decisions on Life-Sustaining Treatment and Care Near the End of Life: Revised and Expanded Second Edition, (Oxford University Press, 2013) and Hospice Ethics: Policy and Practice in Palliative Care (Oxford University Press, 2014).